NREL/OpenStudio-user-documentation/docs/next_steps/CreatingYourModel.md

 # Creating Your Model

-After doing the [Introductory Tutorial](../getting_started/GettingStarted.md#introductory-tutorial), you can find additional information on using OpenStudio by topic below.
+After completing the [Introductory Tutorial](../getting_started/GettingStarted.md#introductory-tutorial), you can find additional information on using OpenStudio by topic below.

 ## Envelope

-<p>The building envelope is created using the SketchUp OpenStudio Plug-in.
-Refer to the section on [the SketchUp Plug-in Interface Section](sketchup_plugin_interface.md) to learn more about the interface and toolbars for the plug-in.</p>
+The building envelope is created using the SketchUp OpenStudio Plug-in.
+Refer to [the SketchUp Plug-in Interface Section](sketchup_plugin_interface.md) to learn more about the interface and toolbars for the plug-in.

 ------

 ### Choosing a template
 The New OpenStudio Model From Template (![New OpenStudio Model](../../img/plugin_reference_guide/os_new.png "New OpenStudio Model")) tool is represented by this icon in the toolbar.
 Templates contain data for constructions, loads, and schedules for four vintages across all U.S. climate zones.
 Templates do not contain any geometry.